-How To Check for a Warrant in Orange County
+How To Check for a Warrant in Newport Beach

-There are a number of ways to check for an outstanding warrant in Orange County.
+There are a number of ways to check for an outstanding warrant in Newport Beach.
 Preliminarily, warrants are issued in felony, misdemeanor, and infraction cases.
 If a bench warrant is issued, then your driver’s license becomes suspended subjecting you to additional charges in event you’re pulled over by police.

 If there’s an outstand warrant, then chances are, there are criminal charges filed against you.
 With the exception of search warrants, bench & arrest warrants are issued after criminal charges are filed.
 Moreover, bench warrants are issued when someone fails to appear in court.
 The only way to recall or remove a warrant from the system, the defendant must appear in court.